 Alternative 3 – Source Control, Monitoring, and Institutional Controls, with a Contingent Remedy.

 Table 7-1 contains a summary of the comparative analysis for the groundwater remedial action alternatives, which presents a relative ranking for each alternative considered with respect to each other in the seven NCP threshold and primary balancing criteria.
 The threshold criteria were evaluated as to whether they would or would not meet the NCP criteria.
-The ranking scale for the primary balancing criteria (Excellent, followed by Good, Moderate, and Poor) is based on anticipated positive to negative results for each criterion.
+The ranking scale for the primary balancing criteria (High, Moderate, and Low) is based on anticipated positive to negative results for each criterion.
 For example, if minimal to no residual risk (under the detailed analysis criterion No. 3 - Long-Term Effectiveness and Permanence) is anticipated for an alternative, it is graded as “Excellent.”
 These grades, or rankings, are discussed as appropriate in the follow sections.

 The descriptions of the groundwater Remedial Alternatives and the cost estimates are based on the currently available data.
 The final extent of remediation in groundwater Remedial Alternatives 2 and 3 will be confirmed through a PDI and incorporated in the remedial design.